-The Canon EOS 5D Mark II and the Panasonic Lumix DC-GH5 are two digital cameras that were announced, respectively, in September 2008 and January 2017.
+The Canon EOS 5D Mark II and the Panasonic Lumix DC-GH5 are two digital cameras that were officially introduced, respectively, in September 2008 and January 2017.
 The 5D Mark II is a DSLR, while the GH5 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (5D Mark II) and a Four Thirds (GH5) sensor.
-The Canon has a resolution of 21 megapixel, whereas the Panasonic provides 20.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 21 megapixels, whereas the Panasonic provides 20.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 5D Mark II vs Panasonic GH5

 An illustration of the physical size and weight of the Canon 5D Mark II and the Panasonic GH5 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 5D Mark II – represents the basis or 100 percent across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GH5 is notably smaller (21 percent) than the Canon 5D Mark II.
 Moreover, the GH5 is markedly lighter (15 percent) than the 5D Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.